Irish Wolfhound: Modern wolfhound

-Captain George Augustus Graham (1833–1909) of Rednock House, Dursley, Gloucestershire was responsible for creating the modern Irish wolfhound breed.
+Captain George Augustus Graham (1833–1909), of Rednock House, Dursley, Gloucestershire, was responsible for reviving the Irish wolfhound breed.
 He stated that he could not find the breed "in its original integrity" to work with:

-Graham acquired "Faust" of Kilfane, County Kilkenny and "Old Donagh" of Ballytobin; these were the respective progenitors of Graham's breeding program and said to descend from original Irish wolfhound strains.
-Based on the writings of others, he had formed the opinion that the wolfhound could be revived by crossing the biggest and best examples of the Scottish Deerhound with the Great Dane, two breeds which he believed were derived earlier from the wolfhound.
-Graham then outbred with the Duchess of Newcastle's Borzoi "Korotai", who had proved his wolf hunting ability in his native Russia, and for a ‘huge shaggy dog’, a Tibetan Mastiff "Wolf" entered into the modern wolfhound pedigree.
+In Ireland, Graham acquired "Faust" of Kilfane and "Old Donagh" of Ballytobin, County Kilkenny; these were the respective progenitors of Graham's breeding program and said to descend from original Irish wolfhound strains.
+Based on the writings of others, he had concluded that the Scottish Deerhound and Great Dane were derived earlier from the wolfhound.
+As a result, said breeds were heavily emphasized in his breeding program.
+For an outbreed, a Borzoi and "Tibetan wolfdog" may also have been included.
+It has been suggested that the latter was a Tibetan Kyi Apso.

-Garnier's "Lion" was bred to the Deerhound "Lufra", and their offspring "Marquis" entered wolfhound pedigrees through his granddaughter "Young Donagh".
-In 1885 Captain Graham with other breeders founded the Irish Wolfhound Club, and the Breed Standard of Points to establish and agree the ideal to which breeders should aspire.
+In 1885, Captain Graham founded the Irish Wolfhound Club, and the Breed Standard of Points to establish and agree the ideal to which breeders should aspire.
+In 1902, the Irish Wolfhound was declared the regimental mascot of the Irish Guards.

-The Wolfhound has been adopted as a symbol by both rugby codes.
-The national rugby league team is nicknamed the Wolfhounds, and the Irish Rugby Football Union, which governs rugby union, changed the name of the country's A (second-level) national team in that code to the Ireland Wolfhounds in 2010.
-One of the symbols that the tax authorities in both Ireland and Northern Ireland have on their revenue stamps has been the Irish wolfhound.
-In the video game The Elder Scrolls V: Skyrim, the Irish Wolfhound is the breed of dog for all dogs in the base game.